Table of contents

 Experiment 5.1: Input redirection with prompts

-Using what we have done in the previous experiments, can you suggest a command for simple_prompt.bin to read its input from a file (say input.txt) instead of the waiting for the user to enter it from the command line?
+Using what we have done in the previous experiments, can you suggest a command for simple_prompt.bin to read its input from a file (say input.txt) instead of waiting for the user to enter it from the command line?

 1. Please write down your command in the question sheet.